keptn/keptn.github.io/content/docs/0.5.0/usecases/onboard-carts-service/index.md

   echo http://carts.sockshop-production.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')
   ```

-- Navigate to the URLs to inspect your carts service.
+- Navigate to the URLs to inspect the carts service.
 In the production namespace, you should receive an output similar to this:

     {{< popup_image
     link="./assets/carts-production.png"